This topic describes how to troubleshoot issues related to Hive jobs.

 An error occurs when a Hive job is submitted on a self-managed Elastic Compute Service (ECS) instance

 If you submit a Hive job on a self-managed ECS instance, an error occurs.
 Submit Hive jobs on an EMR gateway cluster or by using EMR CLI.
-For more information, see Use EMR-CLI to deploy a gateway.
+For more information, see Use EMR CLI to deploy a gateway environment.

 An exception occurs on a job due to data skew

-• Some tasks require a long period of time to execute.
+Some tasks take an excessively long time to complete.

-• An OOM error occurs in some tasks or containers.
+OOM errors occur in some tasks or containers.

 set hive.optimize.skewjoin=true;

-3. Increase the memory of the container.
-For more information, see An out of memory (OOM) error occurs due to insufficient container memory.
+Augment the container memory.
+For details, see An out-of-memory (OOM) error occurs due to insufficient container memory.

 The error "Too many counters: 121 max=120" occurs

-• Symptom: An error is reported when you use Hive SQL to run a job on the Tez or MR engine.
+Symptom: An error is reported when running a job on the Tez or MR engine using Hive SQL.

-• Cause: The number of counters in the current job exceeds the default upper limit.
+Cause: The number of counters in the job exceeds the default maximum limit.